dddrrreee/cs140e-24win/labs/4-cross-checking/README.md

 comparing different `PUT32`, `GET32` and `DEV_VAL32` traces for the
 tests given in `1-fake-pi/tests` to see what the differences are from.

+##### Setup.

+First things first:

+  1. In general: you don't want to break working code.
+So before making changes `cd` into `1-fake` and copy your gpio.c from last lab:

+		% cd 1-fake
+        % cp ../../3-labs/code/gpio.c .

+  2. Change `gpio_read` so that on the non-error case, it calls `DEV_VAL32` with its return value and returns that result.
+     This lets us check more stringently.

+     So for example:

+        int gpio_read(unsigned pin) {
+            if(pin >= 32)
+                return -1;
+            ...
+            return x;
+        }

+     Becomes

+        int gpio_read(unsigned pin) {
+            if(pin >= 32)
+                return -1;
+            ...
+            return DEV_VAL32(x);
+        }

+   3. Make sure you can compile without errors.

+        % make

+   4. Change into the `tests` subdirectory and run a single test.

+        % cd tests
+        # should run a single test
+        % make run
+        # test should pass.
+        % make check

+   5. If you look in the `Makefile` in tests it describes how to run the other tests.

+##### How to run the tests.

 The tests are organized in increasing difficulty to debug.
-  - Tests with a `1-` prefix are the easiest (start there) and just contain a single legal call to a `gpio.c` routine.
+  - Tests with a `0-` prefix are the easiest (start there) and just contain a single legal call to a `gpio.c` routine.
+  - Tests with a `1-` prefix are a bit harder and systematically run all legal pins less than 32.

-  - Tests with a `2-` prefix are more difficult since they test many pins, both legal and illegal.
+  - Tests with a `2-` and `5-` prefix are more difficult since they test many pins, both legal and illegal.

   - Tests with a `prog-` prefix are full program tests (taken from last lab).
+  - Tests with a `act-` prefix are run the act led tests.

 The `Makefile` in `1-fake-pi/tests` has a set of targets to automate the process.

   - The files specified by the `TEST_SRC` variable at the top of `1-fake-pi/tests/Makefile` determine which tests get run.
 For example, to run all simple tests:

-            TEST_SRC := $(wildcard ./[1]-*.c)
+            TEST_SRC := $(wildcard ./[0]-*.c)

-    You could change `[1]` to `[2]` to run the second batch of tests, or `[12]` to run both batches.  `Makefile` variables are like regular variables in that the last write wins.
+    You could change `[0]` to `[1]` to run the next batch of tests, etc.
+    `Makefile` variables are like regular variables in that the last write wins.
 You don't have to comment out previous writes.

   - `make run`: will run all the specified tests.
   - `make emit`: will run all the specified tests and save the output to a `.out` file.